adrianmoya/es-docs.behat.org/en/source/behat/hooks.rst

 Feature Hooks
 -------------

-``beforeFeature`` hooks will be run before every feature in test suite:
+``beforeFeature`` hooks are executed before each feature of the test suite:

 .. code-block:: php